3 Helpful Tips for Bed Sores Prevention and 2 Common Treatments

 During each incontinence brief change, clean, dry, and apply barrier ointments, creams, or gels to protect skin from getting wet and breaking down.

-Keeping the sacral area (just above the tailbone) clean and dry helps keep contaminants away from sensitive areas and prevents bacteria growth in open sores.
+Keeping the sacral area (just above the tailbone) clean and dry helps prevent contaminants from reaching sensitive areas and prevents bacterial growth in open sores.

 3. Prioritizing nutrition and hydration

-Adding tissue-building foods like fatty fish, citrus fruits, broccoli, cauliflower, quinoa, flax seeds, and nuts can give your older adult the nutrients their body needs to strengthen skin and repair tissue.
+Adding tissue-building foods like fatty fish, citrus fruits, broccoli, cauliflower, quinoa, flax seeds, and nuts can help your older adult get the nutrients they need to strengthen skin and repair tissue.

-Staying properly hydrated also helps promote good blood circulation, which prevents tissue damage.
+Staying properly hydrated also helps promote healthy blood circulation, which helps prevent tissue damage.
 You could also make eating easier with an overbed table that rolls right up to your older adult’s bed or chair.

 2 primary bed sore treatments

-Depending on the stage and size of the bed sore, your older adult’s doctor will recommend a treatment or may have them see a wound care specialist to formulate a customized plan to stop the sore from developing and reverse the skin breakdown.
+Depending on the stage and size of the bed sore, your older adult’s doctor will recommend a treatment or may refer them to a wound care specialist to formulate a customized plan to prevent the sore from worsening and reverse the skin breakdown.
 They should also make sure you’re fully trained on how to care for the wound.

 When you’re helping to treat and heal a bed sore, vigilant monitoring is essential.
 These sores can progress rapidly from one stage to the next in a matter of days.